 Eucharistic Adoration is a Roman Catholic devotional tradition of spending time in the presence of the Blessed Sacrament.
 In a deeper sense, it involves "the contemplation of the Mystery of Christ truly present before us".

 Join us for Eucharistic Adoration at the Emory University Catholic Center!
-It takes place on the 1st and 3rd Monday each month during the fall and spring semesters!
+It takes place every Friday during the fall and spring semesters!

 "I heartily recommend to the Church's pastors and to the People of God the practice of eucharistic adoration, both individually and in community." - Pope Benedict XVI